Our Faculty and Staff

 mapps@etown.edu | 717-361-3766

 Susan Mapp, MSSW, Ph.D. has been at the College since 2003.
-Her areas of specialty include human trafficking, international social work, violations of children's rights and program evaluation.
+Her areas of specialty include human trafficking, international social work, violations of children's rights, and program evaluation.
 She has published research on these topics including books on Domestic Minor Sex Trafficking, international social work and global issues of children's welfare and has presented her work at national and international conferences.
-She serves on the Board of Directors of the Council on Social Work Education and is the co-Editor in Chief of the Journal of Human Rights and Social Work.
-She serves on the editorial board of several journals dealing with social work education and international social work.
+She served 2 terms on the Board of Directors of the Council on Social Work Education and co-founded the Journal of Human Rights and Social Work.
+She currently serves as the Associate Provost for Institutional Effectiveness and Innovation.

 Adjunct